Edward Waters University: Accreditation

-Beginning in 1979, Edward Waters University (EWU) was accredited as a four-year institution by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS-COC) and was recently fully reaffirmed in 2015.
+Beginning in 1979, Edward Waters University (EWU) was accredited as a four-year institution by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS-COC).

 In 2004, Edward Waters University had submitted documents to SACS to support their request for reaccreditation.
 A Florida Times-Union investigation in October discovered that the EWU documents plagiarized sections of text and statistics from a similar Alabama A&M University document.
 The Commission on Colleges voted to drop EWU from membership in SACS, thus revoking the school's accreditation, but the school appealed.
 A hearing was held in Atlanta during February 2005, and the appeal by Edward Waters University was denied.

 The school filed a lawsuit seeking an injunction during litigation, which a federal judge granted.
 The judge ruled that the college could show they were denied due process, and appointed two mediators.
 In June, the college and SACS agreed to a settlement that allowed the school to remain accredited while re-filing their accreditation documentation.
 The university's accreditation was reaffirmed in 2006.